brekekesoftware/pbx-widget/README.md

 - `onCallEvent` - Listener for the call event.
 The callback is called with the call object as the event parameter.
 - `onCallUpdatedEvent` - Listener for the call updated event.
 The callback is called with the call object as the event parameter.
 - `onCallEndedEvent` - Listener for the call ended event.
 The callback is called with the call object as the event parameter.
-- `onCallRecordedEvent` - Listener for the call recorded event.
-The callback is called with the record object as the event parameter.
 - `onLoggedOutEvent` - Listener for the logged out event.
 - `onLoggedInEvent` - Listener for the logged in event.
 The callback is called with the account object as the event parameter.
 - `onLogEvent` - Listener for the log event.
 The callback is called with the log object as the event parameter.